Aliases for IL6ST Gene

 GeneCards Summary for IL6ST Gene

-IL6ST (Interleukin 6 Signal Transducer) is a Protein Coding gene.
-Diseases associated with IL6ST include Kaposi Sarcoma and Hepatocellular Adenoma.
-Among its related pathways are Transcription Androgen Receptor nuclear signaling and RAF-independent MAPK1/3 activation.
-GO annotations related to this gene include protein homodimerization activity and interleukin-6 receptor binding.
+IL6ST (Interleukin 6 Cytokine Family Signal Transducer) is a Protein Coding gene.
+Diseases associated with IL6ST include Hyper-Ige Recurrent Infection Syndrome 4, Autosomal Recessive and Stuve-Wiedemann Syndrome.
+Among its related pathways are IL-6 signaling pathway and Interleukin-6 family signaling.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and interleukin-6 receptor binding.
 An important paralog of this gene is CSF3R.

-Signal-transducing molecule.
+Signal-transducing molecule (PubMed:2261637).
 The receptor systems for IL6, LIF, OSM, CNTF, IL11, CTF1 and BSF3 can utilize IL6ST for initiating signal transmission.
-Binding of IL6 to IL6R induces IL6ST homodimerization and formation of a high-affinity receptor complex, which activates Janus kinases (PubMed:2261637).
-That causes phosphorylation of IL6ST tyrosine residues which in turn activates STAT3 (PubMed:19915009, PubMed:23294003).
+Binding of IL6 to IL6R induces IL6ST homodimerization and formation of a high-affinity receptor complex, which activate the intracellular JAK-MAPK and JAK-STAT3 signaling pathways (PubMed:2261637, PubMed:19915009, PubMed:23294003).
+That causes phosphorylation of IL6ST tyrosine residues which in turn activates STAT3 (PubMed:19915009, PubMed:23294003, PubMed:25731159).
+In parallel, the IL6 signaling pathway induces the expression of two cytokine receptor signaling inhibitors, SOCS1 and SOCS3, which inhibit JAK and terminate the activity of the IL6 signaling pathway as a negative feedback loop (By similarity).
+Also activates the yes-associated protein 1 (YAP) and NOTCH pathways to control inflammation-induced epithelial regeneration, independently of STAT3 (By similarity).
 Mediates signals which regulate immune response, hematopoiesis, pain control and bone metabolism (By similarity).
 Has a role in embryonic development (By similarity).
-Does not bind IL6 (PubMed:2261637).
 Essential for survival of motor and sensory neurons and for differentiation of astrocytes (By similarity).
 Required for expression of TRPA1 in nociceptive neurons (By similarity).
 Required for the maintenance of PTH1R expression in the osteoblast lineage and for the stimulation of PTH-induced osteoblast differentiation (By similarity).
 Required for normal trabecular bone mass and cortical bone composition (By similarity).